greenelab/czi-seed-rfa/manuscript.md

 large.
 Our **__central hypothesis__** is that these approaches will enable faster algorithms while reducing the influence of technical noise.
 We propose to advance **__base enabling technologies__** for low-dimensional representations.
-We also propose three aims: 1) fast and accurate search for cell, samples, and pathways; 2) a catalog of cell types and biological processes in low-dimensional spaces; and 3) educational materials to increase the impact of low-dimensional representations and the HCA in general.
+We also propose three aims: 1) fast and accurate search for cells, samples, and pathways; 2) a catalog of cell type, state, and biological process representations in low-dimensional spaces; and 3) educational materials to increase the impact of low-dimensional representations and the HCA in general.

 *The first goal of our base enabling technology work* is to identify techniques